lesandie/md-cv/README.md

 I have worked in companies such as Sun Microsystems, Informix software or Ascential until I went to the public sector in 2002.
 I currently work for the [CESGA (Galicia Supercomputing Center)](https://www.cesga.es).
 I like to read, walk and enjoy a good day with my wife and kids.
 Continuous learning is in my DNA, and as a geek I value technology as a tool to improve our lives and change the world.

-My interests and skills are bet on DBMSs, SQL, PL/pgSQL, Python and sysadmin stuff, in which I have a strong technical background and experience.
+During my long experience I touched a lot of technologies and paradigms, some still around, but my interests and skills are bet on DBMSs, SQL, PL/pgSQL, Python and sysadmin stuff, in which I have a strong technical background and experience.

 If I have to choose a set of labels for my work they would be: data/database engineer with a pinch of sales support and data science: Understand business goals and technical requirements and turn complex problems into understandable, achievable solutions.